EuroProofNet/europroofnet.github.io/_pages/WG4/Sep22/meeting1.md

 maintenance, refactoring and search of large libraries of proofs.
 If you want to give a talk or just attend, please fill in this [form](https://forms.gle/fNxt1ot2xgUUSfGt5).

-EuroProofNet can reimburse the transport to Tbilisi + 60 euros/day for the accommodation on September 23-24 (hotels and meals are cheap in Tbilisi) for a number of participants.
+**Funding:** EuroProofNet can reimburse the transport to Tbilisi + 60 euros/day for the accommodation on September 23-24 (hotels and meals are cheap in Tbilisi) for a number of participants.
 Please check [eligibility rules](https://europroofnet.github.io/eligibility/) and [reimbursement rules](https://europroofnet.github.io/reimbursement-rules/) to get more details.
 Participation can be online if you cannot go to Tbilisi.

 **Current participants:**
 - [Enrico Tassi](http://www-sop.inria.fr/members/Enrico.Tassi/)